Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 449,894 people, 170,366 houses or apartments, and a median cost of homes of $235,215, Raleigh real estate prices are well above average cost compared to national prices.
+With a population of 449,894, 170,366 total housing units (homes and apartments), and a median house value of $243,795, Raleigh real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Raleigh, accounting for 46.95% of the city's housing units.
 Other types of housing that are prevalent in Raleigh include large apartment complexes or high rise apartments ( 31.66%), row houses and other attached homes ( 12.96%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.12%).